dadaismee/vs_blog/src/blog/phd-draft/index.md

 This serves to show how agents could have evolved to rely on environmentally encoded norms, not internal models — minimal form of representation that can gradually scaffold more complex representations over time.

 As an example, consider territorial birds, who exemplify robust tracking systems in Sterelny's representational gradient [@sterelny2003].
 There, owners defend and intruders retreat.
 Over many interactions, individuals don’t observe ownership directly, but can detect behavioral regularities like birds near certain landmarks act aggressively.
 Over time, nest location and aggressive behavior becomes a cue bundle or a "socially constructed signal" of ownership.
 Even naive birds learn: “When I see aggressive behavior near certain spots → I retreat”.
 Of course, environment does not literally "think" but stable features and consistent behavior coalesce into an external, detectable regularity.
+The core idea here is Sterelnian capacity for *information integration* which accounts for more and more complex conditional logic learned and employed by agents.

 In the model, each interaction yields a pairwise payoff depending on the roles and chosen actions of the agents.
 The *underlying game* is a version of asymmetric Hawk-Dove-Bourgeois: